 I am a Young Graduate working with the Budget and Controlling Team in the Finance and Accounts Department of TotalEnergies Marketing Ghana PLC.
+I acquired a Bachelor of Science degree in Accounting from University of Professional Studies.
 I got to know about the TotalEnergies Young Graduate Program from social media, and visited the Company's website to put in my application.
 I am happy to be a beneficiary and appreciative of the opportunity to work with such a reputable international Company that contributes to the growth and development of young people.
-The Program has given me the opportunity to apply the accounting standards and principles I learnt from school to practical situations with the guidance of Team members who are supportive.
+The Program has given me the opportunity to apply the accounting standards and less learnt from school to practical situations with the guidance of Team members who are principles I learnt from school to practical situations with the guidance of Team members who are supportive.
 I look forward to building experience and skills to become a professional Accountant and contribute to the global success of the TotalEnergies Group.